 🥽 Mask or goggles: You may want to bring a mask or goggles, as this will help to keep the wine from stinging your eyes while in the midst of the wine battle.
 Be a prepared wine warrior!
 Snag a pair of cheap goggles like these before you go to Haro.

 👙 Bathing suit: Bathing suits are a good idea to take a dip in the nearby river or at the pool that’s Stoke Travel has at their campsite.
 Or you may even want to wear it to the wine fight.
 Just bring one.

 🚿 A towel: You’re going to get soaked in wine.
 You’re also going to shower.
 (We hope.)
 And you’ll maybe even take a dip.
 So be sure you have something to dry off with.
 We love this lightweight microfiber quick-dry travel towel!

 👟 Old shoes or sandals: Your shoes are going to get drenched in red wine during the wine battle.
 Don’t dare wear any nice kicks you love to the wine fight.
 I wore sandals and felt fine in them.
 But you may be better off in an old pair of sneakers.

-The usual toiletries: Also be sure to pack whatever toiletries you’ll need.
+🧼 The usual toiletries: Also be sure to pack whatever toiletries you’ll need.
 Bring deodorant, toothbrush, soap, tampons, whatever you need to stay clean.
 Just don’t forget it.

 💊 Hangover remedy: Whatever may cure your morning-after ailments, pack something to help you out.

 💦 Waterproofing: If you don’t have a waterproof phone and you’re going to bring it to the actual Wine Battle, be sure that you have a waterproof phone case like this.

 🛏️ A pillow: If doing the Stoke Travel camping package, they provide all the camping gear needed (tent, sleeping bag, etc.) but they don’t provide a pillow.
 So whether a real pillow or a compact travel pillow, just bring something to lay your head on.

 😁 Attitude: Above all else, just bring a good attitude and be prepared to have fun.